Mayor of Portland to Trump: Get your troops out of the city

 Brown’s spokesman, Charles Boyle, said Friday that arresting people without probable cause is “extraordinarily concerning and a violation of their civil liberties and constitutional rights.”

+Oregon Attorney General Ellen Rosenblum said she would file a lawsuit in federal court against the U.S. Department of Homeland Security, the Marshals Service, Customs and Border Protection and Federal Protection Service alleging they have violated the civil rights of Oregonians by detaining them without probable cause.
+She will also seek a temporary restraining order against them.

-The ACLU of Oregon said the federal agents appear to be violating citizens’ rights, which “should concern everyone in the United States.”
+The ACLU of Oregon said the federal agents appear to be violating people’s rights, which “should concern everyone in the United States.”

 “Usually when we see people in unmarked cars forcibly grab someone off the street we call it kidnapping,” said Jann Carson, interim executive director of the American Civil Liberties Union of Oregon.
 “The actions of the militarized federal officers are flat-out unconstitutional and will not go unanswered.”